Maria Popova: Content selection and output

 Popova filters through the large amounts of content she reads each day through a detailed selection process.
-When choosing content for Brain Pickings, she asks herself three things:
+When choosing content for The Marginalian, she asks herself three things:

 Is it interesting enough to leave the reader with something – a thought, an idea, a question – after the immediate fulfillment of the self-contained reading or viewing experience?
 Is it evergreen in a way that makes it just as interesting in a month or a year?
 Am I able to provide enough additional context – historical background, related past articles, complementary reading or viewing material – or build a pattern around it to make it worth for the reader?

-When choosing material to publish on Brain Pickings, she aims to "share content that is meaningful.
-Often, it’s timeless."
+She says she aims to "share content that is meaningful.
+Often, it's timeless."
 Popova also seeks out content that has narrative.
 As she states, "Curation is a form of pattern recognition – pieces of information or insight which over time amount to an implicit point of view."
 Popova publishes this information in tweet form when she does not have much to add.
 On the other hand, she publishes this as blog posts when she feels she can deepen the subject with historical background or additional materials.